wmgdev/BlazorGraphApi/README.md

 Deleting the browser cookies and reloaded the page sort of worked, but I was looking for a better solution.

 In the samples provided with Microsoft.Indentity.Web they add ``` [AuthorizeForScopes(Scopes = new[] { Constants.ScopeUserRead })] ``` attribute to the controller, which catches the exception, signs the user out and then signs them back in, which populated the token cache.
-We don;t have a MVC Controller in Blazor, but it also woks for razor pages, so I added this to __Host.cshtml PageModel.
+This also works for razor pages, so I added this to __Host.cshtml PageModel.

 __Hosts.cshtml.cs